Ivy, whether outdoors or indoors, is a climbing or covering vine that is sometimes invasive…

 Ivy on brick wall by Rd Honde ★ under Pixabay license

-Snow-covered ivy by psycho_sweetie23 under particular agreement (Reddit user)
+Snow-covered ivy by psycho_sweetie23, private agreement (Reddit user)